aakash-sarin/sayHallo/README.rst

 sayHallo
 =================================

-The projected was created to demostrate a GET endpoint in Django that returns "Hallo".
+The projected was created to demostrate a GET endpoint in Django that returns "Hallo {name}!".

 Project Setup
 ------------------------------